crossrm/GSLS/README.md

 # laplace
-Replication code for "Removing collinearity while preserving interpretability" in R and Stata
+Replication code for "Causal Interpretation of Laplace Orthogonalization" in R and Stata